-2022 (\$000's)
+2023 (\$000's) 2022 (\$000's)

-Audit fees (1) 6,759
+Audit fees (1) 7,335 6,759

-Audit-related fees (2) 418
+Audit-related fees (2) 1,088 418

-Tax-related fees (3) 87
+Tax-related fees (3) 26 87

-All other fees (4) 2,543
+All other fees (4) 2,182 2,543

-Total Fees 9,807
+Total Fees 10,631 9,807

-- (1)Audit fees include fees for services related to the audit of the Company's consolidated financial statements, including its subsidiaries.
-Audit fees also include fees for services related to the review of quarterly reports, the interpretation of accounting and financial reporting standards and auditor involvement with regulatory filings. - Audit-related fees include fees for French translation services associated with the Company's financial and regulatory fillings, specified procedures and for the audits of pension plans and - Tax-related fees include fees for tax compliance services.
-The Company was also billed \$1,000,000 in 2022 for work performed in 2021, prior to PwC becoming the Company's auditor. - All other fees include permissible advisory and support services for ongoing project work commenced prior to PwC becoming the Company's auditor.
+(1) Audit fees include fees for services related to the audit of the Company's consolidated financial statements, including its subsidiaries.
+Audit fees also include fees for services related to the review of quarterly reports, the interpretation of accounting and financial reporting standards and auditor involvement with regulatory filings.

+(2) Audit-related fees include fees for French translation services associated with the Company's financial and regulatory filings, specified procedures and for the audits of pension plans and charitable foundations.

+(3) Tax-related fees include fees for tax compliance services.
+The Company was also billed \$1,000,000 in 2022 for work performed in 2021, prior to PwC becoming the Company's auditor.

+(4) All other fees include permissible advisory and support services for ongoing project work commenced prior to PwC becoming the Company's auditor.